Japanese Days of the Week: the 'Seven Luminaries'

 The obvious question is: could there be a historical link between the 'seven luminaries' and the 'seven planets' of Western and Middle Eastern antiquity?

 The answer is, yes.
-The most commonly accepted theory is that the use of the seven planets originated in ancient Mesopotamia and Egypt, was adopted by the Greeks and Romans, and then found its way to China.
+The seven-day week appears to have originated in ancient Mesopotamia or Egypt.
+Who first named these days after the planets is not totally clear.
+It was possibly the Greeks, who passed it on to the Romans.
+This naming found its way to India and then to China.
 However, the specific route and timing is not clear.
 The Cihai (辞海), a Chinese encyclopaedia, carries the following entry for 七曜历 (七曜曆) qī yào lì, or 'seven luminaries calendar':

 The earliest use of the 'seven luminaries' (七曜 qī yào) is attributed by Cihai to Fan Ning (範寧 / 范宁), a scholar who lived from AD 339-401.
-Tellingly, the Chinese 'seven luminaries' were arranged in the same order as the Middle Eastern planetary names for days of the week, and not in the classic order of the Chinese five elements, which put water before fire.
+Tellingly, the Chinese 'seven luminaries' were arranged in the same order as the Indian planetary names for days of the week, not in the classic order of the Chinese five elements, which put water before fire.

-In China, on the other hand, the planetary names largely died out.
-When the seven-day week was adopted under Western influence in the modern era, the Chinese turned to a completely different system to name the days of the week.
+China also maintained the planetary names at least as late as the 19th century.
+Indeed, the Chinese adopted the word 星期 xīngqī 'star period', to mean 'week' under the influence of the planetary names.
+But when the seven-day week was adopted under Western influence in the modern era, the Chinese turned to a completely different, home-grown system to name the days of the week.

 Incidentally, the Japanese word for 'week', 週 shū, is etymologically derived from Chinese roots and has the meaning of 'cycle'.
-It has since been borrowed into Chinese as one of the alternatives for 'week'.
+It has since been borrowed back into Chinese as one of the alternative words for 'week'.